We’ve all exchanged small talk and business cards with potential clients--in person or online-- and then forgotten to follow up. Why does this happen?

 Every person, both in-person and online, you interact with daily matters.
-When you strike up a conversation with someone while walking your dog or like someone’s post on social media, you’re probably not intending to meet your future business partner.
-But you might.
-That’s how I met Eli.
-Did you know that these “weak ties,” meaning someone you know as an acquaintance or perhaps someone you know from your past are often better at helping you in your job search than a close friend?
+When you strike up a conversation with someone while walking your dog or like someone’s post on social media, you’re probably not intending to meet your future business partner, but you might.
+That’s how you met Eli.
+Did you know that these “weak ties,” meaning someone you know as an acquaintance or perhaps someone you know from your past, are often better at helping you in your job search than a close friend?
 It’s true.
-Marc Miller of Forbes explains why in “To Get A Job, Use Your Weak Ties.”
+Marc Miller of Forbes explains why in “To Get A Job, Use Your Weak Ties”.

 - Have you done your homework?
 After all, everything you need is already at your fingertips!

 This is not rocket science.
 Search LinkedIn, Facebook, Instagram, websites, articles--well, you get the idea--for people you’d like to connect to.
 Because you met Eli online, you had immediate access to his education and work history, charities he was passionate about, and mutual connections.
 Before you go on a sales call, to a job interview, even to a parent-teacher conference, wouldn’t it be helpful to visit each person’s LinkedIn profile, and find commonalities?
 LinkedIn sends alerts to people when they have new visits to their profile.
 This demonstrates care and curiosity.
 Read that last part again.
 You are interested in them.
 Netgiving focuses on the other person.
 Networking focuses on me.
 See the difference?

 The Lesson: A little research goes a long way.